Announcing: Transformative Landscapes Initiative

 Protects biodiversity by integrating in habitat for wildlife, native plants and insects.

-Stewards and creates healthy soil by using high-impact proven management methods.
+Stewards and creates healthy soil.

 I. Societal impact.